MicrosoftDocs/PowerShell-Docs/developer/format/selectionset-element-format.md

 ## Attributes and Elements

 The following sections describe the attributes, child elements, and the parent element of the `SelectionSet` element.
-Each selection set must have a name, and it must specify the .NET Framework objects of the set.
+Each selection set must have a name, and it must specify the .NET objects of the set.

 ### Attributes